 On top of that, some wonder why a “friend in need” would make them a “friend indeed”?
-Well, to clear things up, let’s add a few words to the phrase so it’s easier to understand: “A friend (who helps when you’re) in need is a (true) friend indeed.”
-There, that’s better.
+Well, to clear things up, let’s add a few words to the phrase: “A friend (who helps when you’re) in need is a (true) friend indeed.”
+There, that looks better.
 This phrase basically means that if you’re in need of help, true friends will be there for you.

 #3 – A Watched Pot Never Boils

-This is one of those funny old sayings that some people are bewildered by because they take it too literally.
-Obviously, if you watch a pot it will come to a boil.
-What this phrase is trying to say, however, is that when we wait for things to happen (in this case, waiting for a pot to boil), it can feel like it’s taking forever, as if time has slowed to a crawl.
+This is one of those funny old sayings that leave some people bewildered because they take it literally.
+Obviously, a watched pot will boil.
+The meaning of this phrase is that when we wait for things to happen (in this case, waiting for a pot to boil), it can feel like it’s taking forever to happen.

 #4 – It Takes More Muscles to Frown Than to Smile

-This one is perplexing because there doesn’t seem to be any solid information that confirms this statement.
-Yes, after researching this phrase, every source basically said: “It takes (X) amount of muscles to frown and (Y) amount of muscles to smile.”
+There does not appear to be any solid information that confirms this statement.
+After doing a little research on this saying, the sources I came across basically said: “It takes (X) amount of muscles to frown and (Y) amount of muscles to smile.”
 The problem?
 The “X” and “Y” numbers varied depending on the source.

 #5 – It’s Always Darkest Before The Dawn

-Like #3, people take it too literally and thus it doesn’t make any sense.
+This saying is similar to #3 in that people sometimes take it too literally, thus it doesn’t make sense.
 What it means, though, is that things feel their worst just before they take a turn for the better.

 5 Old Sayings / Terms That People Say Wrong